🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-WRITING TASK 1 You should spend about 20 minutes on this task.
-The graphs below show the number of men and women in full and part-time employment in Australia between 1973 and 1993.
-Summarise the information by selecting and reporting the main features and make comparison where relevant
+You should spend about 20 minutes on this task.
+The pie charts show the first place Germans and Nigerians go to in order to access the news in a typical week.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+Write at least 150 words

 See All